 - Take NORVIR exactly as prescribed by your doctor.

 - You should stay under a doctor's care when taking NORVIR.
-Do not change your dose of NORVIR or stop treatment without talking with your doctor first.
+Do not change your dose of NORVIR or stop your treatment without talking with your doctor first.

 - If your child is taking NORVIR, your child's doctor will decide the right dose based on your child's height and weight.
 Tell your doctor if your child's weight changes.
 Your child should take NORVIR with food.
+If your child does not tolerate NORVIR Oral Solution, ask your child's doctor for advice.

-- Take NORVIR with food if possible.
+- Take NORVIR with meals.

 - Do not run out of NORVIR.
 Get your NORVIR prescription refilled from you doctor or pharmacy before you run out.